Barrier Screw and Grooved Barrels: Design, Key Component and Their Role in Blown Film Extrusion

 Barrier Screws

-Barrier screws play an important role in blown film extrusion.
-These screws are specially designed for barrier film so that the polymer can be properly melted and mixed.
-Let’s break down their design, purpose, and how they improve efficiency and safety.
+Barrier screws play a vital role in blown film extrusion.
+Often these screws are specifically designed for barrier films so that there is no problem in polymer homogeneity mixing and the material can be melted and mixed properly.
+Let us discuss in detail the design and purpose of these screws and how they improve work and safety.

 Design of Barrier Screws

-The design of the barrier screw is quite different from a normal single-flight screw because it has an extra “barrier flight” that keeps the melted material and the unmelted material separate.
-This solves many problems in the film, such as the problem of gels and unmelted particles.
+The design of the barrier screw is quite different from other screws because it has an extra flight built in, which is called the barrier flight, with the help of which melted and unmelted material is separated.
+Due to this, many troubleshoots in the film are stopped, such as unmelted particles and burning particles.

 Barrier Screw For Blown film Extrusion